James Rockingham

 Ontario has launched its auto sector strategy, dubbed Driving Prosperity.
 This strategy requires strong relationships among industry, governments, and communities across Ontario to connect Ontario’s manufacturing in the south to Ontario’s minerals in the north.
 Connecting the north and south into one comprehensive economic machine, envisions southern Ontario automakers building battery-powered vehicles made from minerals extracted in northern Ontario.
 A significant piece to this puzzle is demonstrating to resource extraction companies the province is ready for business, including through an effective framework that will navigate Canada’s duty to consult and accommodate First Nation communities in northern Ontario.

 The duty to consult, as a system of rules, is ambiguous.
 What constitutes appropriate consultation is determined on a case-by-case basis.
-The duty to consult and accommodate enables legal action from Indigenous communities if a government’s decision impacts a community’s traditional territory and appropriate consultation and accommodation has not been fulfilled.
+The duty to consult and accommodate enables legal action from Indigenous communities, if a government’s decision impacts a community’s traditional territory and appropriate consultation and accommodation was neglected.
 If a case by an Indigenous community was brought before the courts and it was proven that The Crown acted in bad faith, the project could require adjustment or be halted entirely.
 Common examples of legal action, caused by the duty to consult system of rules, are from government decisions related to mining or land use.
 This ambiguity can lead to a high risk of uncertainty for industry when choosing to invest in a mining project.

 Comparatively, Ontario has been slow to recognize the need for modern treaties.
 In 2018, Ontario had 50 projects under construction or planned over the next ten years, representing 47 billion dollars in investment.
 Ontario continues to have no modern treaties.
 B.C. established a modern treaty process after the absence of historic treaties resulted in land claim disputes.
 In 2018, B.C. had the most successfully signed modern treaties, a system in place to develop additional modern treaties, and 109 resource extraction projects under construction or planned over the next ten years, representing 206 billion in investment.
 In the Northwest Territories modern treaties such as the Tłı̨chǫ Agreement and Sahtu Dene and Métis Comprehensive Land Claim Agreement have occurred post-historic treaty.
 For Ontario to attract resource extraction investment, the province must develop a pragmatic strategy for consulting and accommodating Indigenous communities whose traditional territories are impacted by land use.
 This strategy starts with approaching communities with proposals to begin modern treaty discussions.

-A modern treaty could be proposed that focuses on eliminating elements of Treaty 9 that ignored First Nations’ connection to the land, instead developing a treaty that recognizes First Nations as caregivers of the land while constructing a framework for the duty to consult and accommodate process.
+A modern treaty could help resolve the lawsuit and improve industry confidence.
+The new treaty could recognize First Nations as caregivers of the land while constructing a framework for the duty to consult and accommodate process.
 Modern treaties have the potential to bridge gaps and mend relationships.
 For Ontario to become a strong economic engine, relationships across the province must be strong.
 A modern treaty between Treaty 9 First Nation signatories, Ontario, and the government of Canada can help connect Ontario’s minerals in the north to Ontario’s industry in the south.

 Bibliography